OpenLLM-France/Lit-Claire/hf_files/Claire-Mistral-7B-0.1/README.md

 ## License

-Claire-Mistral-7B-0.1 is made available under the CC-BY-NC-SA 4.0 license.
+Given that some of the corpora used for training are only available under CC-BY-NC-SA licenses, Claire-Mistral-7B-0.1 is made available under the CC-BY-NC-SA 4.0 license.

 This work is a collaborative effort of LINAGORA Labs and OpenLLM-France community.